karanjarwal999/Home-and-store/README.md

 Hello there,

-This project is clone of " crateandbarrel " [https://www.crateandbarrel.com/] and I gave another name to our clone project is "Home&store".
+This project is clone of  [crateandbarrel](https://www.crateandbarrel.com/)  and I gave another name to our clone project is "Home&store".

 I use some follownig tech stacks to build this project :-